 Be specific

-College application essays work best when they are exploring a specific aspect of your life and how you changed and grew from it.
+College application essays work best when they explore a specific aspect of your life and how you changed and grew from it.
 For example, if you are writing about your time on a sports team, don’t just talk about your accomplishments on the field.
-Talk about how the experience translated to the classroom, at home, when volunteering, or your future plans.
+Talk about how the experience translated to the classroom, at home, when volunteering, or your plans.
 Colleges want to know what you gained from all those years playing a sport.
 Even if you played a minimal role, chances are you learned a lesson or two.
 Ask yourself: How did working together as a team affect me?
 Was there a time I needed to step up if someone was injured?
 Was there a change in my leadership position from freshman to senior year?
 How did this leadership translate into my personal life?

 Read your essay out loud